Armscor Tac Ultra FS HC 9mm Tactical Race Gun In Disquise

 All Steel And High Capacity

 The Tac Ultra FS HC has a full length slide with a 5″ barrel.
-Because It has a full length railed dust cover the frame can accodmodate a full length guide rod as well.
+Because It has a full length railed dust cover the frame can accommodate a full length guide rod as well.
 The long barrel and slide work well for covering up and protecting any rail mounted weaponlight.
 I mounted some SureFire weapon lights and you can see how the bezel is tucked back behind the muzzle.

-The frame is based on a Para Ordnance design so the grip can accomodate a high capacity double stack magazine.
+The frame is based on a Para Ordnance design so the grip can accommodate a high capacity double stack magazine.
 The Ultra Tac FS HC 9mm comes with two 17rd magazines with a thick base pad to aid in inserting the magazine into the grip.
 This comes in handy since the pistol comes with a flared magwell.
 For those of you who do not shoot race guns or pistols with a flared magwell you are missing out.
 The magwell acts like a funnel and helps you to insert a magazine at full speed without worrying about snagging the feedlips on the corners of the grip.

 Full Figured And Hefty Does Not Mean Bloated Or Slow